 Our rating: Excellent

-Best suited to: Toddlers and younger riders who need a stable, sturdy, and smooth to scooter to learn for the first time.
-And for families who want a super cool, chunky design that will set their little one apart and turn heads.
+Best suited for: Toddlers and younger riders who need a stable, sturdy, and smooth scooter for first-time learning.
+Families who want a super cool, chunky design to set their little one apart and turn heads.

 Scooter type: 3-wheel kick scooter with convertible seat for toddlers

 Durability: Good.
-After one year, the scooter is in great condition.
-Only significant wear is the rubber grips which split.
-This doesn’t affect the functionality but needed tape to repair.
+After one year, the scooter was still in great condition.
+The only significant wear was with the rubber grips, which split.
+This didn’t affect the functionality but needed tape to repair.

-The brake is also very wide, covering the chunky back wheel.
-Once more, this makes it easy for small feet to operate as they learn for the first time.
+The brake is also very wide, covering the chunky, back wheel.
+Once more, this makes it easy for small feet to operate while learning for the first time.

-The Svolta Ace 2-in-1 Sit and Stand Toddler Convertible Scooter handles really nicely.
-It gives a smooth and stable ride, making it a perfect beginner scooter and a serious rival to the Micro Mini 3-in-1 Classic.
+The Svolta Ace 2-in-1 Sit and Stand Toddler Convertible Scooter handles exceptionally well.
+It offers a smooth, stable ride, making it a perfect beginner scooter and a serious rival to the Micro Mini 3-in-1 Classic.

-And while the Ace is a solid learning scooter, it will easily last a young rider until they are at least four years old (perhaps five if they are on the shorter side).
+And while it’s a solid learning scooter, it’ll easily last a young rider till they’re at least four years old (perhaps five, if on the shorter side).

-The wheels have good bearings and it can go fast, easily keeping up with more confident riders who have had a couple of years of practise.
-It’s definitely not just for babies!
+The wheels have good bearings and it moves fast, easily keeping up with more established rides.
+And it’s definitely not just for babies!

 How does it compare to the Micro Mini 3-in-1 Classic?

 In our opinion, compared to the Micro Mini, the Ace feels just as good in terms of build quality and smoothness of ride.
 So what separates them?
-Not much, honestly.
-Our 4-year-old tester thought the Ace was “cooler” – and, as his parents, we tend to agree.
-Svolta really do have the edge when it comes to creating superfly designs!
+Not much, to be honest.
+Our 4-year-old tester thought the Ace was “cooler” – and, as his parents, we fully agree!
+Svolta really does have the edge when it comes to creating superfly designs!

-Our 4-year-old Evil Knievel has been riding is Svolta Ace scooter for over a year now and we are very happy with how durable it is.
-It is robust and well made and has survived real life wear and tear very well.
+Our 4-year-old Evil Knievel has been riding his Svolta Ace scooter for over a year now and we’re well impressed with its durability.
+It’s robust, well constructed, and has survived real-life wear and tear extremely well.

-The only area of sign of wear that we encountered was the handlebar grips, one of which split.
+The only sign of wear we encountered was with the handlebar grips, one of which split.

-One of these will need to be taped to prevent it from falling off.
-This may be to do with the scooter being in cold conditions, we can’t say.
-However, we consider this fairly minor.
-All of the core components are in great condition with very little wear.
+One will need to be taped to prevent it from falling off.
+This may be caused by the scooter being in cold conditions, though we consider this fairly minor.
+All the core components remain in great condition with very little wear.

-Svolta recommends 1 to 5 years, but we think that this scooter is a better fit for 1.5 to 4.5 years.
+Svolta recommends 1 to 5 years, but we think that this scooter is a better fit for 1.5 to 4.5-year-olds.
 Older or younger riders may not find it ideal.

 Our 1-year-old is now trying out the scooter using the seat.
-For a 1-year-old the handlebars seem a little too high even at their lowest setting.
-In fairness though, he isn’t really scooting at this age, rather he’s just sitting on it and smiling adorably.
-So not an issue.
+For a 1-year-old the handlebars seem a little high, even at their lowest setting, though, in fairness, he isn’t really scooting yet, but just sitting on it and smiling adorably.
+So not an issue!

-Scooter weight: The Ace weighs in at around 5 lbs which makes it a little heavier than the Micro Mini (approx. 4lbs).
-If you think that you’ll be carrying it around a lot, then this is something to consider.
-However, we found the extra weight contributes to the stability of the ride, so think it’s actually a good thing being a little heavier.
+Scooter weight: The Ace weighs in at around 5 lbs., making it a little heavier than the Micro Mini (approx. 4 lbs).
+If you think you’ll be carrying it around a lot, this could be something to consider.
+However, we found the extra weight contributed to its’ stability and consider it a plus factor.

-Maximum rider weight: 55 lbs which would take you up to the average weight of a 7-year-old.
-(We don’t think this scooter will be comfortable much beyond 5-years though).
+Maximum rider weight: 55 lbs., which brings you up to the average weight of a 7-year-old (though we personally think this scooter will be unsuitable beyond 5 years).

 Recommended age: The recommended age is given as 1-5 years.
-From our experience, we’d suggest that the Ace is ideal from around 2-years (when the handlebars will the right height) to around 4 1/2 years.
-Much beyond this and any taller children will be wanting to move up.
+From our experience, we’d suggest that the Ace is ideal from around 2 years (when the handlebars will be the right height) to around 4.5 years.
+After this, most taller children will be ready to move up.

 The Ace is well-designed with quality components.
 Let’s take a closer look.

 The handlebars are the standard T-shape with solid, hard rubber grips.
-These grips are ergonomic and withstand the constant beating that they get when kids naturally dash their scooters to the ground.
+These grips are ergonomic and withstand the constant beating they get as kids naturally dash their scooter to the ground.

-We found that the grips began to split after about 18-months.
-This seems to be due to the material and it’s exposure to the elements.
-They can be replaced or taped up.
+The grips began to split after about 18-months.
+This seems due to the material and its exposure to the elements.
+These can either be replaced or taped up.

 Stem (upright bar)

 The stem is solid and easy to adjust.
-The detachable seat actually clips to the front which both looks cool and is convenient for storage.
+The detachable seat actually clips to the front which looks cool and is also convenient for storage.

 Deck (foot platform)

-The deck has a wicked-looking design and a very grippy surface.
-It is also nice and wide – perfect for the smaller feet of beginners.
+The deck has a wicked-looking design and a safe, grippy surface.
+It’s also nice and wide — ideal for the tiny feet of beginners.

-The Ace has two nicely made and large wheels at the front.
-They are good quality and feature solid rubber tires which are smooth and quiet to ride on.
-The back will is an awesome chunky thing about 3” wide.
-This looks super cool and helps with stability.
+The Ace has two solid, large wheels at the front.
+These are top quality and feature solid rubber tires, providing a smooth and quiet ride.
+The back wheel is awesome, chunky, and 3” wide.
+This looks super cool and offers great stability.

 The Ace’s scooter brake is extra wide to cover the chunky wheel.
 This provides a larger surface area for small feet to locate and use while riding.